BOC (company): History

-BOC Group (1978–2006)

 An important part of BOC's history was the acquisition of Airco Industrial Gases, an American competitor.
 After 11 years of litigation, in 1978 Airco became a wholly owned subsidiary of BOC.
 The enlarged company changed its name to the BOC Group.

-In 1999, reports emerged that the U.S. industrial gases company Praxair, which in 1992 spun off from Linde AG's U.S. division, 'Union Carbide Industrial Gases', were in possible merger discussions with BOC Group.
-Following the breakup of the talks, France's L'Air Liquide S.A. and Air Products & Chemicals Inc. made a series of cash offers to acquire the group.
+In 1999, reports emerged that the U.S. industrial gases company Praxair, which in 1992 spun off from Linde's U.S. division, 'Union Carbide Industrial Gases', were in possible merger discussions with BOC.
+Following the breakup of the talks, France's Air Liquide and Air Products & Chemicals made a series of cash offers to acquire the group.
 On 13 July 1999, the BOC board approved a pre-conditional cash offer of £14.60 per share.
-The BOC Group's assets were to be divided between Air Liquide and Air Products in the US$11 billion deal.
+BOC's assets were to be divided between Air Liquide and Air Products in the US$11 billion deal.
 On 12 May 2000, the bid lapsed, following failure to reach a satisfactory agreement with the United States Federal Trade Commission.

-Following the collapse of the bid, BOC Group developed a new strategy to stimulate business growth in new products and markets and to reshape its existing portfolio of businesses to improve Group performance.
-In 2001, BOC Group announced it was cutting 1,500 jobs.
+Following the collapse of the bid, BOC developed a new strategy to stimulate business growth in new products and markets and to reshape its existing portfolio of businesses to improve Group performance.
+In 2001, BOC announced it was cutting 1,500 jobs.
 In late 2002, the company merged its Japanese industrial and medical gas businesses with those of Air Liquide to form Japan Air Gases.
 BOC also acquired Praxair's operations in Poland.

-In November 2003, BOC Group announced that it would complete the sale of Afrox Healthcare—a hospital and managed health care group operating in South Africa—to a consortium led by Black Economic Empowerment investors.
+In November 2003, BOC announced that it would complete the sale of Afrox Healthcare—a hospital and managed health care group operating in South Africa—to a consortium led by Black Economic Empowerment investors.